-We have examined the Registration Statement, the Company's second amended and restated certificate of incorporation (the "Certificate of Incorporation"), the Company's amended and restated bylaws (the "Bylaws"), the SPA, and resolutions adopted by the board of directors of the Company relating to the Registration Statement, the SPA, the issuance by the Company of the Notes, and the Note Shares issuable upon conversion of the Notes.
+We have examined the (i) Registration Statement, (ii) Company's second amended and restated certificate of incorporation, as amended (the "Certificate of Incorporation"), (iii) the Company's amended and restated bylaws (the "Bylaws"), (iv) the Purchase Agreement and (v) the resolutions adopted by the board of directors of the Company relating to the Registration Statement and the issuance of the Shares by the Company.
 We have also examined originals, or copies of originals certified to our satisfaction, of such agreements, documents, certificates and statements of the Company and other corporate documents and instruments, and have examined such questions of law, as we have considered relevant and necessary as a basis for this opinion letter.
 We have assumed the authenticity of all documents submitted to us as originals, the genuineness of all signatures, the legal capacity of all persons and the conformity with the original documents of any copies thereof submitted to us for examination.
 As to facts relevant to the opinions expressed herein, we have relied without independent investigation or verification upon, and assumed the accuracy and completeness of, certificates, letters and oral and written statements and representations of public officials and officers and other representatives of the Company.